Puerto Rico's recovery: Here's what lies ahead

 - The US Army Corps of Engineers have been assigned to help Puerto Rico rebuild its infrastructure, a FEMA deputy director said.

-- The US Department of Transportation's Federal Highway Administration has announced the immediate availability of $40 million to help restore roads and bridges across the island and damage related to mudslides and flooding.
+- The US Department of Transportation's federal highway administration has announced the immediate availability of $40 million to help restore roads and bridges across the island and damage related to mudslides and flooding.

 - The University of Central Florida and Miami-Dade College are offering in-state tuition to displaced college students from Puerto Rico, officials said.